adamhl8/typescript-node-template/README.md

     `singleQuote: true`
     `trailingComma: all`
 - **VSCode settings**:
+  - `"*.preferences.importModuleSpecifierEnding": "js"` - Makes sure imports have the proper ending for ESM.
   - `"editor.defaultFormatter": "esbenp.prettier-vscode"` - Sets Prettier as the default formatter.
     - You must have the [VSCode Prettier plugin](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) installed.
   - `"editor.formatOnSave": true` - Format with Prettier on save.